edorsey1/Senior-Design/README.md

 Bluetooth - Android Studio project containing the final Code for our application, includidng a blutooth connection to our hardware components.

+Images - Schematics and pictures of hardware components

 MealDB - Code for database of recipes for use in app with categories, recipes, instructions etc.

 Reports - Contains copies of all written reports and testing for the Fall and Spring semesters